yv-was-taken/gim/README.md

 ### `gim push`

 - Equivalent to `git add . && git commit -m $COMMIT_MESSAGE && git push`.
-- Allows optional inclusion of files after push, similar to `git add $FILE`.
-Defaults to `.`
+- Allows optional argument for inclusion of specific files, similar to `git add $FILES`.
-- Upon a successful push, the `.COMMIT_MESSAGE` file is cleared.
+- Upon a successful push, the `.COMMIT_MESSAGE` file is cleared, excluding comments.
 ### `gim status` or just `gim`

 - Displays the current `gim` planned commit message at the top of the normal `git status` output.